equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Option C4, involving an interchange at Concord Road, was considered the preferred option as it
 would:

-x

-Provide access to the key centres of Strathfield and Rhodes
+* Provide access to the key centres of Strathfield and Rhodes

-x

-Not involve substantial impacts to commercial and industrial properties on Parramatta Road
+* Not involve substantial impacts to commercial and industrial properties on Parramatta Road

-x

-Not involve unsafe weave movements within the tunnel.
+* Not involve unsafe weave movements within the tunnel.

 Location refinement